 4. Dhana jeeru (coriander/cumin powder): This is a powered mixture of coriander and cumin seeds.
 It has a milder taste and smell to garam masala.
 It’s aroma is also a lot milder and pleasant when added to a curry.
 I use this for my everyday curry and only add garam masala to get the restaurant style flavour and scent when I am entertaining.

-6. Another spice which everyone loves the smell of and should have in their cupboard to add to a curry is Garam masala.
-Garam masala is made from a blend of different spices (cinnamon, gloves, pepper, cardamom, nutmeg may form the base of the masala blended with star anise, nutmeg etc) and in India each Region will have variations of traditionally made garam masala.
-This masala recipes are often family kept secret as they really add the umami to the dish.
-Garam masala is not usually kept in the Spice box as you want to keep the scent of flavours of the masala and keeping it in the spice box would dilute the flavours.
+6. Every Family likes to keep their recipe and ingredients for garam masala a mystery.
+In India each Region will have variations of traditionally made garam masala.
+Garam masala is made from a blend of different spices (cinnamon, gloves, pepper, cardamom, nutmeg may form the base of the masala blended with star anise, nutmeg etc) and it is not usually kept in the Spice box as you don’t want to dilute the flavour of garam masala.
+Garam masala recipes are often family kept secret as they really add the umami to the dish.
+It’s a spice which you either love or hate.
 Garam masala is usually added at the end of the cooking.

-These are some of the adults who came to my Cookery Class and you can see the kind of spices they manage to buy from the supermarkets.
+These are some of the adults who came to my Indian vegetarian and vegan Cookery Class and you can see the kind of spices they manage to buy from the supermarkets.
 The bottles are small with narrow tops which is ideal to use for cooking.

-If you were thinking of Indian cooking, would you be asking the same question?
+If you were thinking of Indian cooking, would you be asking the same questions?
 Do any of you have a favourite spice?